-11. By way of a high level introduction to the subject, it is convenient to refer to the words of Arden LJ (as she then was) delivering the lead judgment of this court in the cases of R (Rowe) v Revenue and Customs Commissioners, and R (Vital Nut) v Revenue and Customs Commissioners [2017] EWCA Civ 2105, [2018] 1 WLR 3039 ("Rowe"), at [1]:
+By way of a high level introduction to the subject, it is convenient to refer to the words of Arden LJ delivering the lead judgment of this court in R (Rowe) v Revenue and Customs Comrs [2018] 1 WLR 3039 ("Rowe"), at para 1:

-"The object of APNs... is to change the financial benefit of tax avoidance arrangements by ending the economic benefit to taxpayers of retaining an amount equal to the disputed tax until the issue is finally determined against them (if the arrangements are ultimately held to be ineffective).
-APNs... thus require the persons on whom they are served... to pay disputed tax in advance of that final determination on the basis that the sums will be repayable with interest if the arrangements are held to be effective."
-12. The core primary legislation is contained in sections 219 to 224 of FA 2014, which have to be read with the main definitions in sections 200 to 203.
+"The object of APNs . . . is to change the financial benefit of tax avoidance arrangements by ending the economic benefit to taxpavers of retaining an amount equal to the disputed tax until the issue is finally determined against them (if the arrangements are ultimately held to be ineffective).
+APNs ... thus require the persons on whom they are served . . . to pay disputed tax in advance of that final determination on the basis that the sums will be repayable with interest if the arrangements are held to be effective."

+The core primary legislation is contained in sections 219 to 224 of FA 2014, which have to be read with the main definitions in sections 200 to 203.
 For present purposes, it is enough to refer to the following provisions: